simplespace-cat/GitHub-desktop/docs/process/testing.md

     - [ ] Forgot link (`/password_reset`)
     - [ ] `Cancel` returns to initial Welcome Flow page
     - [ ] `Sign-in using your browser` opens default browser for confirmation
-      - [ ] Browser login, "authorize" GitHub Desktop, “accept” link
+      - [ ] Browser login, "authorize" GitCub, “accept” link
         - [ ] If successful, Desktop shown in `/settings/applications` in user profile
   - [ ] `Sign in to Enterprise` link (v2.8 and up)
     - [ ] `Continue` successful if server address is valid, else error message
       - [ ] `Sign in using your browser` opens default browser for confirmation
-        - [ ] Browser login, [insert custom security measure], Authorize GitHub Desktop, “accept” link
+        - [ ] Browser login, [insert custom security measure], Authorize GitCub, “accept” link
     - [ ] User goes to Configure Git if successful
     - [ ] `Cancel` returns to initial Welcome Flow
     - [ ] User served generic message if not authorized to access Enterprise